The sources of data that we use to make key decisions are more important than ever.

 Secondary Data Examples

-Trade publications, such as periodicals and news articles, most of which make their content available online, are an excellent source of in-depth product, industry and competitor data related to specific industries.
-Oftentimes, news articles include insights obtained directly from executives at leading companies about new technologies, industry trends and future plans.
+- Advantages — Sources like periodicals and news articles, many of which are available online, are a great industry-specific source for in-depth product, industry, and competitor data.
+Oftentimes, these sources include commentary from leading executives about new technologies, industry trends, and future plans.

 What Is Primary Data?